 In 1974-1975, the program was expanded to include the metropolitan area of New Orleans, Louisiana, the thirteen-county Seattle-Puget Sound area in the State of Washington, and the metropolitan area of Atlanta, Georgia.
 New Orleans participated in the program only through the 1977 data collection year.
 In 1978, ten predominantly African-American counties in rural Georgia were added.
 American Indian residents of Arizona were added in 1980.
 In 1983, four counties in New Jersey were added with coverage retrospective to 1979.
 New Jersey and Puerto Rico participated in the program until the end of the 1989 reporting year.
 The National Cancer Institute also began funding a cancer registry that, with technical assistance from SEER, collects information on cancer cases among Alaska Native populations residing in Alaska.
-In 1992, the SEER Program was expanded to increase coverage of minority populations, especially Hispanics, by adding Los Angeles County and four counties in the San Jose- Monterey area south of San Francisco.
+In 1992, the SEER Program was expanded to increase coverage of minority populations, especially Hispanics, by adding Los Angeles County and four counties in the San Jose-

+Monterey area south of San Francisco.
 In 2001, the SEER Program expanded coverage to include Kentucky, Greater California (the counties of California that were not already covered by SEER), New Jersey, and Louisiana.
+In 2012, Greater Georgia (the parts of Georgia not included in Atlanta and Rural Georgia) was added to the SEER Program, with data retroactive to 2000.

 The long-term incidence trends and survival data for this report are from five states (Connecticut, Hawaii, Iowa, New Mexico, and Utah) and four metropolitan areas (Detroit, Atlanta, San Francisco-Oakland, and Seattle-Puget Sound) (Fig. I-1); this set of registries is called the SEER 9.
 Additional tables show more recent incidence trends for the SEER 13 areas (the 9 areas above plus Los Angeles, San Jose-Monterey, Alaska Native Registry, and rural Georgia) since 1992 and additional information on race and ethnicity.
-Other tables give statistics for the SEER 17 areas; these are the SEER 13 plus Kentucky, Greater California, New Jersey, and Louisiana.
+Other tables give statistics for the SEER 18 areas; these are the SEER 13 plus Kentucky, Greater California, New Jersey, Louisiana, and Greater Georgia.

 The participating regions were selected principally for their ability to operate and maintain a population-based cancer reporting system and for their epidemiologically significant population subgroups.
 With respect to selected demographic and epidemiologic factors, they are when combined a reasonably representative subset of the US population.
-Data from the 9, 13, or 17 SEER geographic areas are used in this report; the given areas contain, respectively, approximately 9, 14, or 26 percent of the US population.
-By the end of the 2006 diagnosis year, the database of 13 SEER and 4 expansion registries (plus Arizona Indians) contained information on over 7 million cases diagnosed since 1973.
-New cases added in the most recent data year numbered over 385,000.
+Data from the 9, 13, or 18 SEER geographic areas are used in this report; the given groups contain, respectively, approximately 9, 14, or 28 percent of the US population.
+By the end of the 2009 diagnosis year, the database of the 18 SEER registries (plus Arizona Indians) contained information on over 7 million cases diagnosed since 1973.
+New cases added in the most recent data year numbered over 448,000.